ZedWangCS/cesar/README.md

 This is not a production-grade valuation system.

 Current limitations:
+- we only support the purchase of a real estate, rental is not supported
-- currently we only support the prediction for ile-de-frances
+- currently we only support the prediction for ile-de-france
-- the model is simple and not fine-tuned
+- the price predict models are simple and not fine-tuned
 - no evaluation of model accuracy
 - no anomaly detection
 - no monitoring or logging
 - no scaling strategy
+- the address is only precise to department
+- the safety level prediction are not data-based

 ---